What Is Dyslexia?

 Dyslexia can only be formally diagnosed through a comprehensive evaluation by a reading specialist or psychologist, either at school or in the community.
 Pediatricians often know the signs of dyslexia and can guide families to proper help.

-Delays in identifying kids with dyslexia can create a bigger reading problem and a drop in self-esteem.
+Delaying help for kids with dyslexia can create a bigger reading problem and a drop in self-esteem.
 So it's important to recognize symptoms early in elementary school and begin specialized reading instruction right away.

 How Is Dyslexia Managed?

 Fortunately, with the proper assistance and help, most kids with dyslexia are able to learn to read and develop strategies that allow them to stay in the regular classroom.

 They usually work with a specially trained teacher, tutor, or reading specialist to learn how to read, spell, and manage the condition.
 Your child's teacher, psychologist, or pediatrician may recommend an academic therapist — also called an education therapist or an academic language therapist — who is trained to work with kids with dyslexia.